 1. Dufferin Islands

 At the start of September, the leaves on Dufferin begin to rapidly change into violent hues.
-The fallen leaves make excellent cushions for picnics — as well as stunning keepsakes.
+The fallen leaves make excellent cushions for picnics — you might even want to bring along a bottle of Niagara wine.
 It is difficult to take a bad picture of Dufferin in the autumn, with the landscape so bright and beautiful.

 2. Skylon Tower